 Areas of practice.
 Corporate/M&A, PE, VC.

-The authors would like to thank the following Houthoff in-house specialists for their kind assistance in writing this article: Jeroen van Mourik (tax), Daan Horsthuis (funds), Jeroen Vossenberg (debt finance) and Maartje Verstappen (M&A).
+\The authors would like to thank the following Houthoff in-house specialists for their kind assistance in updating this article: Jeroen van Mourik (tax), Marthe Bollen (funds), Jeroen Vossenberg (debt finance) and Brendan Moloney (tax).

-END OF DOCUMEN Γ
+END OF DOCUMENT